frequently asked questions

 How do groups choose curriculum?

-Oasis makes its own curriculum each week and supplies it via DVD to the group leader.
+Oasis makes its own curriculum each week and supplies it online or via DVD to the group leader.
 Each week's topic connects with the topic from the previous Sunday morning - so what you hear about on Sunday you will have a chance to talk about during the week.
 This approach builds momentum and leads to positive life-change.

 If a member drops out of a group, do your groups add additional members?